 - 99.99% network connectivity ≈ 4.5 minutes of downtime per month

-If 100% uptime isn’t feasible, how can you get as close as possible?
+If 100% continuous uptime isn’t feasible, how can you get as close as possible?

 Distributed retail enterprises can increase Internet availability by installing T1 lines to each store, or by adding wired-line redundancy.
 The problem is that T1 lines can cost nearly 10 times more than a DSL or cable line.
-T3 lines, with availability at nearly 99.99% (“four-nines”), cost 30 times more than DSL or cable, so often it’s not a financially feasible solution.
+T3 lines, with availability at nearly 99.99%, cost 30 times more than DSL or cable, so they’re often not financially feasible solutions.

 Further, if you use multiple lines to add redundancy, that still doesn’t address the problem of a backhoe, lightning, or something else taking out a line.
 If one line is wiped out, there’s a good chance all adjacent lines will experience outages at the same time.

-In contrast, 4G LTE technology offers four-nines, cost-effective connectivity.
-As a failover solution, cellular-based wireless offers speeds fast enough to handle POS transactions, inventory control, in-store WiFi, and other applications.
+In contrast, cellular broadband technology offers cost-effective connectivity.
+As a network failover solution, cellular-based wireless offers speeds fast enough to handle POS transactions, inventory control, in-store Wi-Fi, and other applications.

-Cradlepoint’s 4G LTE solutions can facilitate backup broadband for a wired-line primary connection or enable automatic dual-modem failover from one cellular carrier to another, and vice versa.
+Cradlepoint’s wireless edge solutions can facilitate backup broadband for a wired-line primary connection or enable automatic dual-modem failover from one cellular carrier to another, and vice versa.

-In either case, the relatively low cost of enterprise-grade 4G LTE means greater return on investment and scalability for multiple locations.
+In either case, the relatively low cost of enterprise-grade cellular broadband means greater return on investment and scalability for multiple locations.

-When used in tandem with Cradlepoint’s NetCloud Manager, a Cradlepoint wireless 4G LTE failover solution provides retailers with the peace of mind that comes with high-quality business continuity.
+When used in tandem with a cloud-based network management tool, a wireless broadband failover solution provides retailers with the peace of mind that comes with high-quality business continuity.
 Along with always-on connectivity, IT departments benefit from the ability to troubleshoot, configure, monitor, and maintain hundreds or even thousands of network devices from a central location.

 If you’re a retailer, the holiday shopping season is a poor time to cross your fingers and hope your network stays connected.